-\textit{Variational Quantum Algorithm for Symmetry Testing}---Rather than feeding in the maximally mixed state to the input of the circuit in Figure~\ref{fig:altcircuit}, we can instead feed in an arbitrary input state $\ket{\psi}$.
-As shown in Appendix~\ref{app:variational-sym-test}, the acceptance probability when doing so is equal to
+\textit{Variational Quantum Algorithm for Symmetry Testing}---Rather than feeding in the maximally-mixed state to the input of the circuit in Figure~\ref{fig:altcircuit}, we can instead feed in an arbitrary input state $\ket{\psi}$.
+As shown in Appendix~\ref{app:variational-sym-test} , the acceptance probability when doing so is equal to

 where $ \mathcal{T}_{G}(X)\coloneqq \frac{1}{|G|}\sum_{g\in G}U(g)XU^{\dag}(g)$.
 Note that the bracketed term is non-negative as a consequence of the Kadison--Schwarz inequality \cite[Theorem~2.3.2]{bhatia07positivedefinitematrices}.
-If we had the ability to prepare arbitrary quantum states (as modeled by the quantum complexity class QMA \cite{VW15}), we could optimize this acceptance probability over all states, resulting in the following value:
+If we had the ability to prepare arbitrary quantum states (modeled in \cite{VW15}), we could optimize this acceptance probability over all states, resulting in the following value:

-These inequalities are proven in Appendix~\ref{app:variational-sym-test}, and the second one holds under the assumption that $ \tau < 1$.
+These inequalities are proven in Appendix~\ref{app:variational-sym-test}, and the second holds under the assumption that $ \tau < 1$.
 This demonstrates that the acceptance probability $\left\Vert \mathcal{T}_G(e^{-iHt})\right\Vert _{\infty}^{2}$ can be bounded from below in terms of a familiar expression of Hamiltonian symmetry.
 Thus, if the commutator norm $\frac{1}{\left\vert G\right\vert }\sum_{g\in G}\left\Vert \left[ U(g),H\right] \right\Vert _{\infty}$ is small, as is the case when the Hamiltonian is approximately symmetric, then the acceptance probability of this algorithm is close to one.
 In Appendix~\ref{app:variational-sym-test}, we also prove that the acceptance probability satisfies